simon969/ge_lib/docs/setup.md

 **Installing and using the ge_lib code library**

-Using the function library in your projects you'll need the main (default) branch, this is installed directly from github using
+Using the function library in your projects you'll need the main (default) branch, this is installed directly from github (need git) using

 ```bash
 pip install git+https://github.com/simon969/ge_lib.git